-Jaw-dropping discounts on products can be too good to be true.
-What might seem like a significant markdown on a Le Creuset kitchen set your mother always wanted, could very well be a scam.
+Jaw-dropping discounts on products can actually be too good to be true.
+What might seem like a significant markdown on a Le Creuset kitchen set your mother always wanted could very well be a scam.
 Don’t be fooled by unknown retailers and fake websites that trick consumers into giving their personal information to a hacker.
-What you thought was “an amazing deal” can end up costing you unusual bank withdrawals from cyber criminals that have obtained your account information.
+What you thought was an amazing deal can end up costing you unusual bank withdrawals from cyber criminals who have obtained your account information.

 If you’re traveling for the holidays and taking your devices along with you, back up your files on an external hard drive and/or a cloud source.
 If you lose or damage any device while you're away, you want to make sure you can recover your files later on.
 If there are sensitive documents that you don't need to bring along with you, then don't bring it on that device.
 Keep your holiday vacation stress to a minimum and travel light without documents that can cost you or your business damage from a data breach.